How to conduct a panel interview

 6. Prepare the candidate

 Ensure that candidates know that they’ll be interviewed by multiple people, and if relevant, share information on the panellists joining the session.
-This gives candidates the opportunity to do their research and be fully prepared for the interview.
+This gives candidates the opportunity to do their research and be fully prepared.

 1. Introduce the panel members